 +----------------------------------+---------+---------------------------------------------------------+

-The DIRECT hint can be specified in LOAD DATA and INSERT statements to enable direct load, improving data import efficiency and performance.
+The DIRECT hint enables the direct load feature in LOAD DATA and INSERT statements to improve the efficiency and performance of data import.

 Syntax

-The syntax for the DIRECT hint is as follows:
+The syntax of the DIRECT hint is as follows:

 /*+ DIRECT (/*+ direct(need_sort, max_errors_allowed, load_mode) */)*/